aditmodhvadia/Simple-Chat-App/README.md

 ### Features

-- [x] Users can login using their Google accounts or facebook (pending) and can view all the chat rooms present.
+- [x] Users can login using their Google accounts or facebook and can view all the chat rooms present.
 - [x] Users can send messages to the chat rooms.
 - [x] Users receive messages from others almost instantly.
 - [x] Users can see the name and profile image of the user who sent the message.
 - [x] Users can sign in and sign out of the application.
-- [ ] Users can create new chat rooms with name and image(Maybe).
-(Low priority)
+- [x] Users can create new chat rooms.
-- [ ] User can set the time to live for the messages of a new chat room.
-(Low Priority)
 - [x] Messages with profanity or explicit content are filtered.
 - [x] Users who send messages with profanity or explicit content will be banned from the chat room.
 (Low Priority)
-- [ ] Users can see the last message sent in a chat room.
+- [x] Users can see the last message sent in a chat room.
+(Low Priority)
+- [ ] User can set the time to live for the messages of a new chat room.
 (Low Priority)